Concept Deep Interview #02|Empathy with Mingei

 Watari

-Perhaps I felt something like the intimacy that the philosopher Takashi Kurata describes.
-Why does it have a shape and atmosphere that gives it such a sense of ``tenderness''?
-As I dug deeper to find it, I came across the ``Mingei'' of my father, Mr. Soetsu.
+Perhaps I felt something like the intimacy that philosopher Takashi Kurata talks about.
+What creates the shape and atmosphere that gives off such affection?
+By digging deeper to find out, I ended up discovering the "Mingei" of my father, Muneyoshi.

 Egawa

-Mr. Watari became interested in Mr. Soetsu, who is also a product designer, and learned about his father, Mr. Soetsu, a philosopher, and was influenced by him.
-Although I learned about Mingei when I was a student, I only learned about the general outline, so when I became a staff member at Blue Over, I once again looked up Mr. Soetsu's book and learned more about it.
-If you look at the website of the Japan Folk Crafts Association, you will see the following about the characteristics of folk crafts:
+Watari-san became interested in fellow product designer Sori, and then learned about his father, philosopher Soetsu, and was influenced by him.
+When I was a student, I only learned about Mingei in general terms, so after I became a staff member at Blue Over, I read Soetsu-san's books and learned more about it.
+If you look at the website of the Japan Mingei Association, you'll find the following about the characteristics of Mingei:

-Nameless.
-It was created by an unknown craftsman, not by a special artist.
+Anonymous.
+Made by an unknown craftsman, not by a particular artist.

 Plurality.
-Many were created to meet the needs of the people.
+They were created in large numbers to meet the demands of the people.

-Workability.
-It involves skilled techniques acquired through repeated and strenuous labor.
+Labor-based, which involves skilled techniques acquired through heavy, repetitive labor.

-Locality.
-They are rich in local colors, with unique colors and shapes rooted in the lifestyle of each region.
+Regionality.
+Each region is rich in local color, with unique colors and shapes rooted in the lifestyles of each region.

 Division of labor.
-In order to create a large number, collaboration between multiple people is required.
+To produce large quantities, collaboration among multiple people is necessary.

 Tradition.
-It is protected by tradition, the accumulation of skills and knowledge of our predecessors.
+Tradition is protected by the accumulated skills and knowledge of our predecessors.

-Otherness.
-Rather than the power of individuals, it is supported by great invisible forces such as the climate, the blessings of nature, and the power of tradition.
+Other power.
+It is supported not by the power of an individual, but by great invisible forces such as the climate, the blessings of nature, and the power of tradition.

 Excerpt from the Japan Folk Crafts Association website